Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: MIS and maximal matching in rounds

-While our main efforts in Sections \ref{sec:max-matching} and \ref{sec:MIS} have been on achieving deterministic MIS and maximal matching algorithms running in a logarithmic number of rounds on \MPC, with some additional work we can improve them for graphs with low maximum degree, obtaining deterministic \MPC $O(\log\Delta + \log\log n)$-rounds algorithms, where $\Delta$ is the maximum degree in the input graph.
+While our main efforts in Sections \ref{sec:max-matching}--\ref{sec:MIS} was on achieving deterministic MIS and maximal matching algorithms running in $O(\log n)$ \MPC rounds, with some additional work we can improve them for graphs with low maximum degree $\Delta$, obtaining deterministic $O(\log\Delta + \log\log n)$-round \MPC algorithms, where $\Delta$ is the maximum degree in the input graph.
 In the following, we will present our algorithms for MIS.
 Obtaining similar bounds for maximal matching will be done by reducing to the MIS problem.
-Indeed, these well-known reductions that date back to Luby \cite{Luby86} can be efficiently implemented in the low-space \MPC setting, provided that the largest degree $\Delta$ is sufficiently small: $O(n^{\epsilon/c})$ for small constant $c$.
-We will elaborate more about implementing these reductions towards the end of this section.
+Indeed, these well-known reductions dating back to Luby \cite{Luby86} can be efficiently implemented in the low-space \MPC setting, provided that $\Delta$ is sufficiently small: $O(n^{\epsilon/c})$ for small constant~$c$.

-Let us first observe that it is sufficient to consider the case where $\Delta \le n^{\delta}$, as otherwise we can use the $O(\log n)$ algorithm from Theorem \ref{thm:MIS} to achieve an $O(\log\Delta)$-rounds \MPC algorithm.
+Let us first observe that it is sufficient to consider the case where $\Delta \le n^{\delta}$, as otherwise we can use the $O(\log n)$ algorithm from Theorem \ref{thm:MIS} to achieve an $O(\log\Delta)$-round \MPC algorithm.

 Assuming that $\Delta \le n^{\delta}$ (where $\delta$ is, as before, a constant sufficiently smaller than \eps) we mimic Luby's algorithm for MIS (cf. Algorithm~\ref{alg:MIS} in Section \ref{sec:MIS}).
 We group the rounds of the algorithm into \emph{stages}, each stage consisting of $\ell = O(\delta \log_{\Delta} n)$ \emph{phases}.
 As in Algorithm~\ref{alg:MIS}, in each phase $i$, we find an independent set $\IS_i$ in the current graph $G_{i-1}$ (after $i-1$ phases) and remove $\IS_i \cup N(\IS_i)$ to obtain a new graph $G_i$.
-This process terminates when $G_i$ is the empty graph, in which case the union of all independent sets found is a MIS.
-We will show that after an $O(\log\log n)$ rounds preprocessing, each stage --- consisting of $\ell$ phases --- can be implemented deterministically in a constant number of rounds in the \MPC model, using $O(n^{\eps})$ space per machine and $O(n^{1+\eps})$ total space.
+This process terminates when $G_i$ is the empty graph, in which case the union of all independent sets found is an MIS.
+We will show that after an $O(\log\log n)$ rounds preprocessing, each stage (consisting of $\ell$ phases) can be implemented deterministically in a constant number of rounds in the \MPC model, using $O(n^{\eps})$ space per machine and $O(n^{1+\eps})$ total space.
 Then we will show that the algorithm terminates in $O(\log n)$ phases, and hence in $O(\log\Delta)$ stages.

 We will first design a randomized algorithm and then show how the features of our algorithm lead to a deterministic algorithm, following the approach presented in earlier sections.